apptainer/apptainer-userdocs/appendix.rst

 Overview
 """"""""

-You can use an existing container on apptainer Hub as your “base,” and then add customization.
+You can use an existing container on Apptainer Hub as your “base,” and then add customization.
 This allows you to build multiple images from the same starting point.
 For example, you may want to build several containers with the same custom python installation, the same custom compiler toolchain, or the same base MPI installation.
-Instead of building these from scratch each time, you could create a base container on apptainer Hub and then build new containers from that existing base container adding customizations in ``%post`` , ``%environment``, ``%runscript``, etc.
+Instead of building these from scratch each time, you could create a base container on Apptainer Hub and then build new containers from that existing base container adding customizations in ``%post`` , ``%environment``, ``%runscript``, etc.